 About Future Ready Nebraska

-The Nebraska State Board of Education recently developed the 2017 – 2026 Strategic Vision and Direction for Nebraska education.
-A portion of the vision addresses digital learning and access in Nebraska.
+The Nebraska State Board of Education developed the 2017 – 2026 Strategic Vision and Direction for Nebraska education.
+A portion of that vision addresses digital learning and digital access in Nebraska.
 To assist in the implementation of the Strategic Vision, the Nebraska Department of Education reached out to leaders, education advocates, and experts in Nebraska to develop the Future Ready Nebraska Council (FRNC).
 Members of this council represent strategic partner groups and are committed to use their expertise and knowledge to shape and communicate the vision, strategic objectives, and actions intended to transform the digital education and education systems of Nebraska schools.

 Future Ready Nebraska work summary: